ryf1123/ryf1123.github.io/_site/index.md

 ### Selected best samples with specific themes

 Here we select best generated samples and sort them into themes.
+For some music pieces, we did some post processing like changing the musical instruments to make it sounds better.

 ##### 1. Bubble